askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 **Well done!** You just used the Rego policy language to deploy your own custom policy for the Cymbal Bank platform.

-## Part E - Add Policy Checks to CI/CD
+## Part F - Add Policy Checks to CI/CD

 Policy Controller provides a powerful, flexible way to automatically check incoming resources against org policies.
 But Policy Controller's setup - as a Kubernetes admission controller, at the gate of the API - means that it can only "catch" (and block) out-of-policy resources on the fly, as they are trying to be deployed through `kubectl`, CI/CD, or some other means.